gt1/daccord/README.md

 computeextrinsicqv produces a Dazzler database track providing the edit distance between a source read and the consensus produced for that read for each block of size tspace on the source read.
-It has three mandatory and one optional argument.
-The mandatory arguments are a reads file in FastA format, a consensus file (as produced by daccord) in FastA format and the name of a Dazzler database (.db/.dam) file.
-The fourth and optional argument can be used to provide a Dazzler block number in case the two FastA files represent a block of the database used.
+It has two mandatory arguments.
+The mandatory arguments are a consensus file (as produced by daccord) in FastA format and the name of a Dazzler database (.db/.dam) file.
 A valid example would be

-	computeextrinsicqv data_fcgr/reads.fasta data_fcgr/reads_cons.fasta data_fcgr/reads.dam
+	computeextrinsicqv data_fcgr/reads_cons.fasta data_fcgr/reads.dam

 split_agr
 ---------